Poet James Fenton named 2015 PEN Pinter winner

-The honour, bestowed annually by English PEN, the founding branch of the international writers' association, is named for the late playwright and Nobel Laureate Harold Pinter.
+The honor, bestowed annually by English PEN, the founding branch of the international writers' association, is named for the late playwright and Nobel Laureate Harold Pinter.

 It is awarded to a writer who, in the words of Pinter's Nobel acceptance speech, casts an "unflinching, unswerving" gaze upon the world.